kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 As a cluster admin with MachineDeployment ownership I'd like to understand why Machines are failing to be available by looking at the MD status/conditions

-> `MD.Status.Conditions[MachinesReady]` condition will aggregate errors from all the Machines controlled by a MD.
+> `MD.Status.Conditions[MachinesAvailable]` condition will aggregate errors from all the Machines controlled by a MD.

 As a cluster admin with MachineDeployment ownership I'd like to understand why Machines are stuck on deletion looking at the MD status/conditions